garrandall/popular-music-data/tracks/signs-snoop-dogg-charlie-wilson-justin-timberlake.md

 Cupid don't fuck wit me!
 Are you telling me this is a sign?
 She's looking in my eyes, now I see no other guys
 Are you telling me this is a sign?
-(OHHH!!!)
+(OHHH!)

 Don't think about it, boy leave her alone
-(Ooh wee!!)
+(Oh wee!)
 Nigga you ain't no G!
 She likes my tone, my colone and the way I roll, you ain't no G!